Sockeyes aren’t easy to catch, but we’ll show you how.

 Fishing for Sockeye can be chaotic, and it’s very frustrating when the person next to you keeps reelin’ them in and you can’t even hit a fish.
 But once you get your first fish on the hook, it’s game on!
-Fishing for Reds does have a learning curve, but once you figure it out, it won’t be long before you hit your limit of three.
+Fishing for Reds does have a learning curve, but once you figure it out, it won’t be long before you hit your limit.

 The first run of Sockeyes on the Kenai River begins in early June and goes until early to mid-July.
 The size of run can range from 28,000 to 65,000 fish.